-Is your liver healthy?
+Is your liver experiencing irreparable damage?

-Is your liver healthy?
+Is your liver experiencing irreparable damage?

-When too much fat builds up around the liver, it is known as Fatty Liver Disease, which is a dangerous but preventable and reversible issue.
+When too much fat builds up around the liver, it is known as fatty liver disease, which is a dangerous but preventable and reversible issue.

 The excess fat in the liver cells can lead to inflammation in the organ, also known as hepatitis.
 Left unaddressed, it can cause irreparable damage.